-You advised to carry identification with you in Bosnia-Herzegovina at all times.
-Carry your passport (or a copy with a note explaining where the original is) at all times.
-You can be subject to fines if unable to produce identification when asked.
+While not required by law, it is recommended you carry your passport with you (or a copy with a note explaining where the original is) at all times.
+You are required to have a form of identification on you at all times.